bigbinary/neeto-ui/README.md

 yarn
 ```

-You can create new components in the `lib/components` and export them from `lib/index.js`.
+You can create new components in `lib/components` and export them from `lib/index.js`.

 Running the `yarn start` command starts the local development server.
 To test changes or a new component:
-- create a corresponding file in `examples/Pages`
+- Create a corresponding file in `examples/Pages`.
-- import the required component from `lib/components`
+- Import the required component from `lib/components`.
-- Add the link to your page in Sidebar `NAV_LINKS` and `ROUTER_LINKS` in `examples/Playground`
+- Add the link to your page in Sidebar `NAV_LINKS` and `ROUTER_LINKS` in `examples/Playground`.

-OR

-- Import and use your component in an existing page.

 Running the `yarn storybook` command starts a storybook app.
 Use this application to test out changes and see how your component behaves in the storybook for **neetoUI**